 There are plenty of cute spots to grab a drink in the harbor area of Hoorn.
 Buy one, take a seat, and simply relax.
 Traveling is exhausting, and you deserve a nice break.

-2. Laugh & Dance at a Cheese Market
+Laugh and Dance at a Cheese Market

 If your itinerary allows it, don’t miss the Cheese Market in Hoorn.
 The Hoorn Cheese Market takes place in the most important square in the town: Roode Steen.